EASY PEACH COBBLER BREAD PUDDING

 • Preheat oven to 350 degrees F.

-• Mix together peaches, flour, 1/4 cup brown sugar, rum, and 1 tablespoon cinnamon.
-Allow to sit 10 minutes while preparing bread mixture.
+• In a large bowl, mix peaches, flour, 1/4 cup brown sugar, rum, and 1 tablespoon cinnamon.
+Let the mixture sit for 10 minutes while preparing the bread mixture.

 • Cut bread into 1-inch cubes.